davidncsco/devdash/README.md

 ```
 ## K3s Kubernetes

-At this time I am ready to install [K3S Kubernetes](https://k3s.io/) to the cluster.
+Now I am ready to install [K3S Kubernetes](https://k3s.io/) to the cluster.
 Why K3s?
 K3s is a lightweight Kubernetes distribution, optimized for ARM.
 It also features a simplified install and update process.
 K3s is also a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

 I use Docker to build and deploy containers to the K3s cluster so first I need to install the Docker engine to all nodes.